 Differences between enterprise CMS and small-scale CMS

-On the other hand, enterprise CMS platforms enable users to manage content in many different communication channels and on a much bigger scale – from websites, through social media, up to mobile apps and other non-standard channels.
-Moreover, with enterprise-grade CMS, you can manage content teams spread around the globe and manage content production in many different languages and for just specific local markets.
+On the other hand, enterprise content management software enables users to manage content in many different communication channels and on a much bigger scale – from websites, through social media, up to mobile apps and other non-standard channels.
+Moreover, with enterprise-grade CMS, you can manage content teams spread around the globe and manage branded content creation in many different languages and for just specific local markets.
 Indeed, this solution is primarily for large companies operating internationally.

 A good example of such an enterprise platform is Sitefinity CMS, one of our primary working tools.
 Within this platform, you get access to what they call multichannel management: